 - Keeping the dangerous condition unfixed breached the landlord’s duty;

-- Tenant suffered injury as a result of landlord’s breach;
+- The tenant suffered injury as a result of the landlord’s breach;

 - The plaintiff sustained actual damages.